llpeterson/data/multimedia.md

 $$

 so if you want to send 24 frames per second, that would be over 1 Gbps.
-That's a lot more than most Internet users can get access to, by a good margin.
+That's a lot more than most Internet users have access to, by a good margin.
 By contrast, modern compression techniques can get a reasonably high-quality HDTV signal down to the range of 10 Mbps, a two order of magnitude reduction and well within the reach of many broadband users.